 The Foundation For Clorox Sales Growth

-Clorox management believes that sales growth will come as a result of delivering superior consumer value.
+To complete at a high level, Clorox management believes that sales growth will come as a result of delivering superior consumer value.
 In turn, they believe superior value is an outcome of:

-- The right product price
+- The right price

 - Differentiated products